BradyVolpe/fbc/README.md

     source .venv/bin/activate
     pip install --upgrade pip
     pip install -r requirements.txt
+        getAndPlotFbcData.py <IPv4 : 1, IPv6 2> <SNMP community string> <cable modem IP address> <filename>

+ Example:
     python3 getAndPlotFbcData.py 1 public 10.2.4.100 spectra

 ### Mac OS:
     python3 -m venv .venv
 	source .venv/bin/activate
     pip install -r requirements.txt
+    getAndPlotFbcData.py <IPv4 : 1, IPv6 2> <SNMP community string> <cable modem IP address> <filename>

+ Example:
     python3 getAndPlotFbcData.py 1 public 10.2.4.100 spectra

+## Output
+Two files are generated in the local directory if no errors are generated when the script is run.
+The first file has the same name as the "filename" and is located in the local directory.
+This is a text file with amplitude and frequency data.
+The second file has ".html" appended to the filename, such as "spectra.html" and can be opened in a web browser to visualize the FBC data.
+Examples of both files are included in the repository.

 ## Troubleshooting

 ### CentOS / RHEL 7